 - Inability to groom – This is common in senior cats who have less mobility, often due to arthritis.
 Obese cats may also have difficulty grooming harder to reach spots due to their size.

 Groom cats with long hair weekly to keep their coat mat free.
-Many veterinarians and shelters can attest to the fact that a cat with long hair can quickly become matted.
-This is extremely uncomfortable for your cat and requires the help of a veterinarian or a professional groomer to sort out.
+Many veterinarians and shelters can attest to the fact that a cat with long hair can quickly become matted which is extremely uncomfortable for your cat and requires the help of a veterinarian or a professional groomer to sort out.

 If and when you notice your cat’s coat is losing condition the first step to take is to see your veterinarian.
 He will examine the cat and obtain a medical history from you including any accompanying symptoms, medical conditions and your cat’s diet.